szekrenyesi/prosotool/README.md

 * The acoustic annotation of speaker change in Praat TextGrid format (sample.TextGrid).
 The speakers must be represented in different tiers.

 ## Output

-* The type of intonation movement (rise, fall, descending, ascending, level)
+* Format: Praat TextGrid
-* The relative position of movement (as point to point vector) in the individual vocal range of the speaker
+* Content:
-* The above information expressed in Hertz
+** The type of intonation movement (rise, fall, descending, ascending, level) ** The relative position of movement (as point to point vector) in the individual vocal range of the speaker ** The above information expressed in Hertz

 ##Usage